PhilippMaxx/DigitalArt/README.md

 Setup
 --------------------

+I would recommend to use Google Chrome or Safari.
+Make sure you allow the webpage to access your computers camera, sound or microphone if needed.

 To run the sketches, you can go to the Github page: https://philippmaxx.github.io/DigitalArt/

 Or if you want to run the sketches locally: <a href="#running-the-sketches-locally">download the repository to your local machine</a>